tudor-cretu/GlobalWaves/etapa2/README.md

 The project was a good opportunity to learn about building and upgrading a real world application, with different relations between classes and different functionalities.

+P.S: The vmchecker handled me around 380 errors and didn't work for me, because of the Lombok @Getter and I had to do the getters manually.